 TESTIMONIALS ON THE STAGES FESTIVAL

-- "[The Stages Festival] helps us institute the joy of live theater to generations to bilingual audiences throughout the state, ... it has provided opportunities for members to partner and innovate with professional and experiential workshops, and ...it has provided us the opportunity to reach new audiences and gain a new following. " —Ruth Fost, Executive Director and Co-Founder, Pushcart Players
+- "[The Stages Festival] helps us institute the joy of live theater to generations to bilingual audiences throughout the state, ... it has provided opportunities for members to partner and innovate with professional and experiential workshops, and ...it has provided us the opportunity to reach new audiences and gain a new following. " —Ruth Fost, Co-Founder, Pushcart Players

 - "It was a pleasure to host the Stages Festival at the Manchester Branch of the Ocean County Library.
 We received positive feedback from community members who attended and were surprised that a magnificent theatrical performance could happen in the library.
 The actors and actresses delivered a flawless show by engaging the audience and transforming the library into a stage.
 We are excited to host the Stages Festival in the future and provide our community with a wonderful opportunity to experience theatre locally." —Elaine Menken, Teen Services Librarian, Ocean County Library - Manchester Branch

 - "I wanted to give a big thanks to all the folks involved in making The Stages Festival possible.
 It is such an excellent program for families in the community.
 As a former researcher on children’s outcomes I am aware that cultural events (such as plays) are associated with higher academic achievement in children.
 Providing multiple opportunities for all children to enjoy professional theatre is an amazing feat.
 Thank you." —Tami Videon, Parent